gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 Scalability is closely related to maintainability.
 We usually develop very fast the applications and we spend the rest of the time maintaining them.

-Scalability is a characteristic of a system, model, or function that describes its capability to cope and perform well under an increased or expanding workload or scope.  ​
+Scalability is the characteristic of a system, model, or function that describes its capability to cope and perform well under an increased or expanding workload or scope.  ​

 A system that scales well will be able to maintain or even increase its level of performance or efficiency even as it is tested by larger and larger operational demands.​